How Many Plastic Bags are Saved by Using One Reusable Bag?

 Come back for our next post, where we will tell you how many single-use plastic bags one company can eliminate by marketing with reusable bags for just one year!
 We’ll explore just how big of an impact the companies that work with us are creating on the planet and her people.

-Stay in the know concerning green updates, eco specials, bag bans and more by signing up for our newsletter.Tagged
+Stay in the know concerning green updates, eco specials, bag bans and more by subscribing (top right column) to our newsletter.Tagged